pirocorp/Architecture-of-ASP.NET-Core-Microservices-Applications/Demo/README.md

   environment:
     - ACCEPT_EULA=Y
     - SA_PASSWORD=yourStrongPassword12!@
+  volumes:
+    # volume sqldata is mapped to /var/opt/mssql folder in the container.
+    - sqldata:/var/opt/mssql
+  networks:
+    # this container (service) is part of carrentalsystem-network
+    - carrentalsystem-network
 ```

 Networks are used to allow comunications between containers.
 Only containers in one network can comunicate with each other freely.